 Simple, right?

-This was easier said than done because the local fishermen had become accustomed to unfettered access to the waters around the oil platforms prior to the Iraq war and were more than a bit irritated to lose their freedom to these areas.
+This was easier said than done because local fishermen had become accustomed to unfettered access around the oil platforms prior to the Iraq war, and were more than a bit irritated to lose their freedom to these areas.
 As anyone who has gone deep sea fishing knows, fish love gathering around oil platforms as they act as artificial reefs.
-This took up most of our time chasing off the fishermen who could not take the hint as to why a United States warship continually blocked the waters around the platforms.
+This took up most of our time chasing off the fishermen who could not take the hint as to why a United States warship continually blocked the rich waters around the platforms.

 This soon became a sort of game we nicknamed “Corral the Dhows.”

-When a Dhow was spotted advancing towards one of the oil rigs, the first method of deterrence was to simply maneuver in between them and the rig-all the while blasting the ships horn in long enough intervals to drive one more insane than they already were.
-This proved mostly ineffective so many times that it was mutually agreed by the crew that the fishermen had lost most of their hearing in previous conflicts in the region.
+When a Dhow was spotted advancing towards one of the oil rigs, our first method of deterrence was to simply maneuver in between them and the rig—all while blasting the ships horn in long enough intervals to drive one more insane than they already were.
+This proved ineffective as a deterrent so many times that it was mutually agreed upon by us that the fishermen lost most of their hearing in previous conflicts regional conflicts.

 Links: